Kratom & 7-OH

 Timing matters more than anything else.

-Buprenorphine should be started when kratom is clearing your system and mild withdrawal has begun.
-Starting while kratom is still fully active can precipitate withdrawal — a rapid, uncomfortable onset of withdrawal symptoms caused by buprenorphine displacing kratom from opioid receptors.
+In most cases, buprenorphine should be started when kratom or 7-OH is clearing your system and mild withdrawal has begun.
+Starting while kratom or 7-OH is still fully active can possibly precipitate withdrawal — a rapid, uncomfortable onset of withdrawal symptoms caused by buprenorphine displacing kratom or 7-OH from opioid receptors.

 The process